Escarole and white bean soup

 2 tablespoons extra-virgin olive oil

-2 stalks celery, very thinly sliced, plus any leaves from the head of celery
+2 medium stalks celery, very thinly sliced, plus any leaves from the head of celery

 Pinch of red pepper flakes

-4 cups vegetable stock (preferably a chicken-style variety)
+4 cups vegetable stock (recommend Imagine No-Chicken broth)

-1 15-oz can tomatoes, with juice, well chopped (or use Eden brand diced tomatoes, which are already finely chopped)
+1 15-oz can tomatoes, with juice (not puree), well chopped (or use Eden brand diced tomatoes, which are already finely chopped)

 ½ teaspoon freshly ground black pepper